 The women's rights movement could establish the broader acceptance of human rights in the region whereas other human rights activists had great difficulty.
 There are a couple of reasons.
 First, many supporters of women's rights were already working in government, and in some cases, were the wives and daughters of officials.
 The women's rights movement was not overtly political in the sense of challenging State power, and as such, they were not considered an anti-government force.
 A second reason is that there was a developed civil society network around these rights in pre-existing women's organizations working on issues like education, health, and employment.
-Finally, many Southeast Asian government-run shelters, established departments, ministries, and social welfare programs for women, all of which allowed for greater engagement between women and the government.
+Finally, many Southeast Asian governments already had women's commissions, women's development plans, government-run shelters, established departments, ministries, and social welfare programs for women, all of which allowed for greater engagement between women and the government.
 For all these reasons, human rights activism first developed through the women's rights movement in many Southeast Asian countries.